hicod3r/BigQuery-isolated-unit-testing/README.md

 Many organizations would like to unit-test bigquery on a local environment that may not have access to BigQuery apis.
 Since BigQuery does not have a local simulator, this becomes challenging

-I have outlined an approach that can help you overcome this by mocking BigQuery calls.
+This project outlines an approach that can help you overcome this by mocking BigQuery calls.
 This is useful if

 * You are unit-testing a function where BigQuery results are getting used.
 * You don't intend to actually test your queries.